tycrek/degoogle/README.md

 - [Outline](https://outline.com/) is an awesome tool for getting all the junk out of news articles (I've used it a few times in this guide already).
 Sometimes it can get around paywalls for "premium" news sites.
 - [Plexus](https://plexus.techlore.tech/) Plexus is a website where you can check andriod app compatibility with microg or no google services.
 It is a crowdsourced project where people test an app's compatibility in those environments and then sumbit it to the database.
 - [PRISM Break](https://prism-break.org/en/) is a guide on how to opt out of global data surveillance programs like PRISM, XKeyscore and Tempora.
-- [PrivacyTools](https://www.privacytools.io/) provides services, tools and knowledge to protect your privacy against global mass surveillance.
+- [Privacy Guides](https://privacyguides.org/) provides services, tools and knowledge to protect your privacy against global mass surveillance.
 - [retiolus/privacysec](https://github.com/retiolus/privacysec) is a collective guide built off the data of other guides, including this one, whose aim is to be translated into as many languages as possible.
 - [r/Privacy wiki](https://old.reddit.com/r/privacy/wiki/index) has a lot of useful information.
 This guide also automatically mirrors itself to the wiki!
 - [r/VPN wiki](https://old.reddit.com/r/VPN/wiki/index) to learn more about why you should consider using a VPN.